 All our chandeliers are hand made to order in Europe.
 Lead times vary dependent on size and complexity and can vary from 4 to 10 weeks.
 Delivery time will be confirmed prior to order.
 Please contact us for more details.

 No. All our chandeliers come flat packed complete with the manufacturer’s instructions for assembly, however, we advise that assembly and installation is carried out by a qualified electrician with experience of installing chandeliers.
-The Luxury Lighting Boutique has extensive experience in all aspects of installation and would be happy to provide a quotation for this service.
+At the Luxury Lighting Boutique, we have extensive experience in all aspects of installation and would be happy to provide a quotation for this service.

 The addition of lead to the glass greatly increases the refractive index and therefore the brilliance.
 The higher the lead oxide content, the higher the refractive index.
 The high refractive index gives increased dispersion of light which is the degree to which it separates the light into its’ component spectra, such as in a prism.
 In layman’s terms, light passing through the crystal separates into colours of the rainbow.
 The crystal cutting techniques exploit these properties to create a brilliant, sparkling effect as each cut facet reflects and transmits light through the object.

-Our sister company - Keith Gunn Electrical Solutions- can install your chandelier and we travel throughout the UK to do so.
-KGES has extensive experience of installing and repairing chandeliers in stately homes, large hotels and estates.
+Our sister company, Keith Gunn Electrical Solutions, can install your chandelier and we travel throughout the UK to do so.
+Keith Gunn Electrical Solutions has extensive experience of installing and repairing chandeliers in stately homes, large hotels and estates.